 The members of a solvent company may resolve that a company be wound up if the board of directors is able to give a 12-month forecast of solvency (i.e., an ability to meet all the company's debts in the following 12 months).
 If not, or if the company is later found to be insolvent, the creditors take control of the process and it converts to a creditor's voluntary liquidation.

 Creditors may also resolve at a meeting of creditors to wind up the company and appoint a liquidator (this may take place at the second meeting of creditors during an administration).
 If the requisite approvals are obtained in either a members' voluntary winding up or a creditors' voluntary winding up, a liquidator is appointed.

-In both a voluntary and a compulsory winding up, the liquidator will have wide-ranging powers, including the ability to challenge voidable transactions and take control of the assets of the company.
+In both a voluntary and an involuntary winding up, the liquidator will have wide-ranging powers, including the ability to challenge voidable transactions and take control of the assets of the company.
 Most likely, a liquidator will not run the business as a going concern, unless that will ultimately result in a greater return to stakeholders.
 During the course of the winding up, the liquidator will realise the assets of the company for the benefit of its creditors and, to the extent of any surplus, its members.
 At the end of a winding up, the company will be deregistered and cease to exist as a corporate entity.

 Scheme of arrangement